What Is Uninsured Motorist Coverage?

 What is uninsured/underinsured motorist property damage insurance?

 First, uninsured motorist property damage coverage comes into play when the other driver involved is determined to be at-fault (or at least partially at-fault) for the accident.
-This at-fault driver must have either no insurance or inadequate insurance coverage.
+This at-fault driver must have either no insurance or inadequate insurance coverage for your uninsured motorist insurance coverage to take effect.
 An underinsured motorist is a driver whose liability limits are too low to cover vehicle and medical costs in an accident where they are at-fault.

-The function of uninsured motorist property damage insurance is to pay for the vehicle damage when the at-fault party does not have auto liability insurance.
-Most uninsured motorist property damage insurance will pay only up to the value of your vehicle, but it depends on your coverage and what state you currently reside.
+The function of uninsured motorist property damage insurance is to pay for the vehicle damage when the at-fault driver does not have auto liability insurance or is underinsured.
+Most uninsured motorist property damage insurance will pay only up to the value of your vehicle, but it depends on your auto coverage and in which state you reside.

-If under your insurance policy, you do not have collision coverage, uninsured motorist property damage will pay up to a certain amount for car repairs.
+If you do not have collision coverage on your insurance policy, uninsured motorist property damage will pay up to a certain amount for car repairs.
 Depending on your state of residence, the limit might be up to $3,500.
 Some states will have the limit that matches the actual cash value of the vehicle.
 Again, check to see what your limit is within your current state.
 This goes the same for deductibles, as some states have uninsured motorist property damage insurance with a deductible, normally ranging from $200 to $500.

 What does uninsured motorist insurance cover?